Y0UR-U5ERNAME/gbs-image-colorizer/README.md

 To insert the palette data, first create 8 palettes in GB Studio.
 Next, choose those palettes to use in your scene.
 Then, open the .gbsproj project file in a text editor, find the names of those palettes, and insert the palette data in the `"colors"` array of each palette, then find the scene and insert the colorization data in the `"tileColors"` array.

 Results can vary depending on the image and method used.
-Method A is fast but can be inaccurate, method B is like method A but blockier and with more accurate colors, method C is the slowest and works better on images with not many colors, and methods D and E are the fastest and work better on images with many colors (D works well on grayscale images though).
-You are welcome to help optimize the program or add more accurate methods that are less blocky.
+Method A is fast but can be inaccurate, method B is like method A but blockier and with more accurate colors, method C is the slowest and works better on images with not many colors, methods D and E are the fastest and work better on images with many colors (D works well on grayscale images though), and method F is a bit slower variation of method D. You are welcome to help optimize the program or add more accurate methods that are less blocky.

 ## Examples
 |Input|Output|